LMSeg: An end-to-end geometric message-passing network on barycentric dual graphs for large-scale landscape mesh segmentation: Experiments

-\textbf{SUM} \citep{gao2021sum} is a public benchmark dataset of semantic urban meshes (Fig.~\ref{fig:sum_data}), covering approx. 8$km^2$ total captured surface area (4$km^2$ map area, plus objects) in the central region of Helsinki, Finland, classified into six semantic object classes, plus an unclassified complement class.
-SUM includes 64 tiles: 40 annotated training tiles, 12 validation and 12 test tiles, randomly selected.
-Each tile covers a 250$m^2$ map area with mesh face density of $\sim$6.5 faces/m$^2$.
-The textured mesh tiles in SUM are generated from oblique aerial imagery by triangulation, dense image matching, and mesh surface reconstruction.
+\textbf{SUM} dataset \citep{gao2021sum} is a public benchmark dataset of semantic urban meshes (Fig.~\ref{fig:sum_data}), covering approximately 8\,km$^2$ of total captured surface area (4\,km$^2$ map area, plus objects) in central Helsinki, Finland.
+It contains six semantic object classes and an unclassified complement class.
+The dataset consists of 64 tiles: 40 training, 12 validation, and 12 test tiles, following the official split to ensure comparability with prior works \citep{gao2021sum,gao2023pssnet}.
+Each tile covers a 250\,m$^2$ map area with a mesh face density of about 6.5 faces/m$^2$.

-\textbf{BBW} dataset is a lidar-scanned point-cloud dataset of the UNESCO World Heritage cultural landscape \citep{smith2019indigenous,bell2019new}, covered by the Budj Bim National Park in southwest Victoria, Australia (Fig.\ref{fig:bbw_dataset}).
-This is one of the areas with the highest density of European historic dry-stone walls in Australia.
-The dataset was collected in 2020 by the Department of Environment, Land, Water and Planning in Victoria, Australia for the Gunditj Mirring Traditional Owners Corporation.
+\textbf{BBW} dataset is a lidar-scanned point clouds dataset of the UNESCO World Heritage cultural landscape \citep{smith2019indigenous,bell2019new} in Budj Bim National Park, southwest Victoria, Australia.
+This region contains one of the highest densities of European historic dry-stone walls in Australia.
+The dataset, collected in 2020 by the Department of Environment, Land, Water and Planning (Victoria) for the Gunditj Mirring Traditional Owners Corporation, captures the northern portion of the survey area.
+It is divided into six equal rectangular areas (Fig.~\ref{fig:bbw_map}).
+Each tile covers 400\,m$^2$ at a face density of $\sim$45 faces/m$^2$ and is semi-manually annotated into binary semantic classes (wall vs. other terrain).

-The BBW dataset is a subset of the full dataset, capturing the northern part of the data.
-It is spatially divided into six equal, rectangular areas, as shown in Fig.\ref{fig:bbw_map}, where areas 1, 3, 5, 6 are part of the training set (2633 tiles), area 4 is the validation set (716 tiles) and area 2 is the test set (647 tiles).
-Each tile in BBW dataset is a textured landscape mesh of 400$m^2$ map area (with face density of $\sim$45 faces/m$^2$) semi-manually annotated into binary semantic labels (wall vs. other terrain).
-The textured mesh tiles of BBW dataset are constructed from filtered ground surface points resulting from ground/non-ground classification by the data producer.
-The mesh 2.5D surface is constructed by Delaunay triangulation of the ground surface 3D points.
-The texture (color information) of the colorized lidar point clouds is projected onto the mesh faces.